EliLillyCo/pytest-wdl/docs/source/manual.md

 ## Fixtures

 All functionality of pytest-wdl is provided via [fixtures](https://docs.pytest.org/en/latest/fixture.html).
-As long as pytest-wdl is in your PYTHONPATH, its fixtures will be discovered and made available when you run pytest.
+As long as pytest-wdl is in your `PYTHONPATH`, its fixtures will be discovered and made available when you run pytest.

 The two most important fixtures are: